Kuangxd/Train_SNRCNN/Readme.txt

 4. After training, you can extract parameters from the caffe model and save them in the format that can be used in our test package (SNRCNN_Matlab).
 To do this, you need to install mat-caffe first, then open MATLAB and direct to ($Caffe_Dir) and run "saveFilters.m".
 The "($Caffe_Dir)/examples/SNRCNN/x1.mat" will be there for you.

+## Contact with me
-If you have any questions, please contact with me (1007642157@qq.com)
+If you have any questions, please contact with me.
+(1007642157@qq.com)